 A warm welcome to Year 5.

 Year 5 is made up of two classes taught by Mr Heyes and Mrs McCarthy.

 Mr Heyes: Most of my teaching experience has been in Upper Key Stage Two and this is where I feel at home.
 I am passionate about creativity and really tapping into children's personal interests.
 For me, having the opportunity to challenge children and allowing them to achieve more than they could ever imagine is a dream come true.
 My particular interests include reading, writing, languages and the arts and I also adore sports.
 I am spontaneous, full of energy and love to laugh.
 I have been here for a number of years now and am very excited as to where our newly-developed curriculum is taking us.

-Miss Hawcroft: I have been teaching for over 10 years and have taught in KS1 and KS2.
+Mrs McCarthy: I have been teaching for over 12 years and have taught in KS1 and KS2 but predominantly KS2.
 I am a dedicated and passionate teacher who enjoys being creative to encourage and develop children's learning inside and outside of the classroom.
-I love teaching art, science and mathematics and enjoy finding creative ways to make learning fun and hands on.
+I love teaching mathematics, history and geography and enjoy finding creative ways to put learning into context and make it memorable.

 Please try to read with your child at least three times a week and record it using the online system: Boom Reader.
 This can be the school banded book or one of the Year 5 recommended reads.
 It is important to check that, as well as becoming more fluent, the children understand what they are reading, especially as they begin to read longer and more complex books.
 This can be done by discussing the book afterwards, or during reading.
 Talk about the characters, setting or main events.
 Encourage children to develop empathy by focusing on characters' emotions and motivations and summarising the pages they have just read.